-The collected data is then uploaded to the central application server, where it is processed to update the database records representing the software and hardware assets owned by the enterprise.
+Each inventory beacon then uploads collected data to its parent in a hierarchy.
+The parent may be another inventory beacon acting as a concentrator, or it may be the central application server, where all uploads eventually arrive.
+Here it is processed to update the database records representing the assets, both software and hardware, located within the enterprise's computing environment.
 For more information about inventory beacons, see What is an Inventory Beacon? in the online help.